 REPORTS:

 Environmental Advisory Council – Thomas J. Donohue reported that there will not be a December meeting.
 The next meeting will be the first Thursday in January.
 They had a reorganization meeting that included the new members and they spoke in detail about a grant program.
 Mr. Stinner stated that the University of Pittsburgh School of Public Health and the Walk Works Program are looking for applicants for active transportation plans and complete street policies that will help to make a pathway for grants through PennDOT.
 Mr. Donohue stated that Mr. Stinner filled out the application and submitted it.
-Mr. Donohue stated that new member Christina Wheir spoke about the consent agreement with U.S. Steel Clairton which was signed last year, and a letter will be sent in regard to them holding up their end of the deal.
+Mr. Donohue stated that new member Christina Weir spoke about the consent agreement with U.S. Steel Clairton which was signed last year, and a letter will be sent in regard to them holding up their end of the deal.

 GENERAL BUSINESS: